Hilal0991/Chapter-1-Challenge-2/README.md

 -Tracking max values using conditionals

 🛠 Possible Improvements

-Round average to 2 decimal places for cleaner output.
+-Round average to 2 decimal places for cleaner output.

-Accept ticket inputs from the user instead of hardcoding.
+-Accept ticket inputs from the user instead of hardcoding.

-Validate format of ticket numbers.
+-Validate format of ticket numbers.